-Below are the short paper proposals accepted until mentioned date for the Fourteenth Annual REFORC Conference on Early Modern Christianity, to be held May 22-24, 2025 at Central European University in Vienna.
-The target date for short paper proposal submissions remains March 1, 2025.
+Below are the short paper proposals accepted for the Fourteenth Annual REFORC Conference on Early Modern Christianity, to be held May 22-24, 2025 at Central European University in Vienna.
+Short paper submission is closed.

 Konstantin Anikin (Martin-Luther-Universität Halle Wittenberg): Rolle der Bogomilen im Denken der Pietisten und der “lutherischen Orthodoxie”